What is fetal growth restriction (FGR)?

 Read more

-One way to measure the baby’s size is by feeling the height of the uterus through the abdomen.
-If this seems to be abnormal, challenging to feel due to the mother’s weight, or if there’s an increased risk of FGR, a growth ultrasound is typically recommended.
-During this ultrasound, various measurements of the head, abdomen, and legs are taken and combined to estimate the weight of the baby (called estimated fetal weight).
-It is important to note that these measurements are not extremely precise, so that this number is interpreted as an estimation rather than a scale weight.
-Also, with one measurement we know the baby’s size, with repeated ultrasound measurements we have an estimation of the growth.
-To accurately assess the growth, these measurements are usually done 10-14 days apart.
-This accounts for measurement uncertainties.
+One way to estimate the baby’s size is by assessing the fundal height of the womb.
+Here, your care provider feels the top of the womb through the abdomen and compares it to a standard for that gestational age.
+If this seems to be abnormal, or if it is challenging to feel in case of obesity, or if there is an increased risk of FGR, a growth ultrasound is typically recommended.
+During this ultrasound, measurements of the head, abdomen, and femur are taken and combined to estimate the weight of the baby (estimated fetal weight).
+It is important to note that these measurements are also not extremely precise, so that this number should be interpreted as an estimation rather than a scale weight.
+The actual weight can sometimes be 10% more or less than the estimated fetal weight.

 A baby is called small if it is within the smallest 10 percent of babies.
 If a baby is small, it may be just naturally small, or there could be another reason.
 The placenta might not be working well, or it could be due to a syndrome, a virus, a disease in the mother, smoking, anemia or poor nutrition.